Variational Inference

 )

-Approximating the target model via variational inference by optimizing objective with the initialization q.
+Approximate the target model via the variational inference algorithm algorithm using a variational family specified by family.
 This is a thin wrapper around AdvancedVI.optimize.

 Arguments